 Physical and Psychological Benefits of Yoga

 This process is used to control the spirit and keep it healthy.
-According to research, yoga is a method of physical and psychological exercise that has a positive effect on human health.
-Yoga is an exercise that improves all the functions of the body and has the best effects on mental and emotional health.
-Doing yoga regularly keeps you young, active, and healthy for a long time.
+According to research, It is a method of physical and psychological exercise that has a positive effect on human health.
+It is an exercise that improves all the functions of the body and has the best effects on mental and emotional health.
+Doing this regularly keeps you young, active, and healthy for a long time.

 According to a study conducted in the US, deep breathing yoga practice, which is done by inhaling and exhaling slowly, can relieve stress.
 This exercise reduces the stress hormones in the brain, makes the mood pleasant, and keeps the mind calm.
 Experts say that yoga improves physical health along with agility, increase energy, and mental health, but its benefits can only be achieved by adopting it regularly.